keiya01/react-performance-testing/README.md

 });
 ```

-If you want to measure render time, you need to test one by one.
-Because this feature has some process like module resolution, setup in `jest`, etc...
+**Note**: If you want to measure render time, you need to test **one by one**.
+Because this feature has some process like module resolution, setup in `jest`, [inline caching](https://blog.sessionstack.com/how-javascript-works-inside-the-v8-engine-5-tips-on-how-to-write-optimized-code-ac089e62b12e), etc...
 So, you can not measure pure render time.
-Therefore You need to execute test like `jest --testNamePattern=...` or `jest src/something.test.js`.
+But module resolution and other setup process are **just a little difference**.
+But inline caching will be **large difference**.
+Therefore You need to execute test **one by one** like `jest --testNamePattern=...` or `jest src/something.test.js`.
-If you have any ideas, please send issue or pull request.😭

 **Note**: You need to set a display name.
 If you have an anonymous component, we can not set a property to `renderTime` correctly.